scipp/scipp/doc/design.md

 1. Boolean/logical operations for mask operations
 1. `integrate`
 1. Basic statistics operations such as min, max, mean, and standard deviation
-1. Serialization and deserialization, mainly for saving to and loading from disk *Question: Should disk I/O live in a separate module/library?*

 As discussed earlier, coordinate variables are not operated on in operations between datasets.
 To modify a coordinate variable, we operate directly on the variable-level.